aleph2c/miros/doc/recipes.rst

 documenting.

-If you have no intention of porting your work and would like to avoid sissy if-elif-else structures and use some Macho Python data object instead, go for it.
+If you have no intention of porting your work and would like to avoid sissy if-elif-else structures and use some :ref:`Macho Python data object
+<recipes-creating-a-statechart-inside-of-a-class>` instead, go for it.
+Just
-Just ensure that your state methods react the way the are expected to, so that the event processor can discover your design while it's parsing the events.
+ensure that your state methods react the way the are expected to, so that the event processor can discover your design while it's parsing the events.

 If you would like to metaprogram your statecharts, UML be damned, you can.
 Miros provides several ways that you can synthesize statecharts on the fly.